Joseph Smith: Book of Mormon Translation and Revelation (1828)

 An artistic representation of the golden plates with the spectacles connected to a breastplate, based on descriptions by Smith and others.

-In February 1828, Martin Harris traveled to Harmony, Pennsylvania to serve as a scribe while Smith dictated the translation of the golden plates.
+In February 1828, Martin Harris traveled to Harmony, Pennsylvania to serve as a "scribe" while Smith dictated the translation of the golden plates.
 By June 1828, Smith and Harris's work on the translation had resulted in 116 pages of manuscript.

 Smith called the Book of Mormon a translated work, but in public he generally described the process itself only in vague terms, saying he translated by a miraculous gift from God.

-As Smith and contemporaries reported, the English manuscript of the Book of Mormon was produced as scribes wrote down Smith's dictation in multiple sessions between 1828 and 1829.
+Between 1828 and 1829, Smith dictated the Book of Mormon to various assistants.
 The dictation of the extant Book of Mormon was completed in 1829 in between 53 and 74 working days.

 Beginning in July 1828, in response to the loss of the 116 pages, Smith began to issue revelations.
 According to Bushman, the "signal feature" of Smith's life was "his sense of being guided by revelation".
 Instead of presenting his ideas with logical arguments, Smith dictated authoritative scripture-like "revelations" and let people decide whether to believe, doing so with what Peter Coviello calls "beguiling offhandedness".
 Smith and his followers treated his revelations as being above teachings or opinions, and he acted as though he believed in his revelations as much as his followers.
 The revelations were written as if God himself were speaking through Smith, often opening with words such as, "Hearken O ye people which profess my name, saith the Lord your God".

 [The Holy Spirit] may give you sudden strokes of ideas, so that by noticing it, you may find it fulfilled the same day or soon; those things that were presented unto your minds by the Spirit of God, will come to pass.